 Examples of Physical and Mental Disabilities

-For more on accommodations and student rights, visit the University of West Alabama's ADA resource.
+For more detail on how these protections apply in educational contexts, the University of West Alabama's ADA resource is worth bookmarking.

 Key Federal Laws Governing Housing Rights for Individuals with Disabilities in Alabama